TanguyOrtegat/gcphone-from-GKSKnight/README.md

 # gcphone V2.2 cracked by Jager Bom [dev]#2795

-contact Jager Bom [dev]#2795 for any problems regarding:
-- installation
-- schreenshotbasic / photo

-Will ask as a counterpart money for my services
+No free support will be given.
+If you don't figured it out how to install well then contact Jager Bom [dev]#2795 for any problems regarding but will ask as a counterpart money for my services

 - unlocked phone without iplock